jf001z/MessageBoard/README.md

-# ToDoList
+# Message Board

-This ToDoList using Material-UI, Material-Table in front end and graphql, MongoDB in backend
+This Message Board using Material-UI, Material-Table in front end and express, graphql, MongoDB in backend, The app is using websocket to live update the latest message.

 # Required Apps